-Below are demo recordings (virtual, but very realistic in sound) for the four movements of my forthcoming symphony, scheduled for release by Parma Recordings in 2021.
+Below are demo recordings (virtual, but very realistic in sound) for the four movements of my forthcoming symphony, scheduled for release by Parma Recordings in late 2022.
 I have only temporarily created video images which enhance the mood but do not necessarily imply a specific story associated with the music.
 They are just for fun and will go away when the album is released.
 The movements last 12, 10, 10, and 13 minutes for a total duration of 45 minutes and are written for large symphony orchestra (3333 / 4332 / Timp., 2 Perc./ Hp./ Pno-Cel./ strings 18-16-14-12-10).
 Here is the program note for the symphony, then scroll down further and click on each of the video windows to hear the work.

 This symphony’s subtitle, “Tales from the Realm of Faerie,” (“Faerie” being the archaic term for Fairyland) calls forth in my own imagination a kind of rich musical tapestry intertwining all the colors and scenes of many fairytale worlds I have loved.
 I conceived the work as a fantasia of fairytale impressions in sound, spinning out like golden threads from a magical, musical spinning wheel.
 I have no particular fairy story in mind but rather hope that childlike ears might simply lose themselves in this world, as would a child hearing fairytales being read aloud – in swashbuckling fanfares, love themes, pointillist fairy dust, the surprising appearance of an evil sorcerer, music for a grand ball at a castle, or anything else one might wish to imagine from one’s own storehouse of fantastical dreams, whether concrete or completely abstract.